Mango Coulis (Mango Sweet Sauce)

 Do not leave the coulis unattended while cooking.
 It may scorch from the bottom.

-If you want a very fine coulis, then pass the puree through a fine mesh sieve.
+If you want a finer coulis, pass the puree through a fine mesh sieve.

-A teaspoon of cornstarch (mixed in 1 tablespoon water) can be used to thicken the sauce if desired.
+If desired, a teaspoon of cornstarch (mixed in 1 tablespoon water) can be used to thicken the sauce.

-You can also add a little vanilla bean paste or vanilla extract to this sweet mango coulis recipe.
+I sometimes add a little vanilla bean paste or vanilla extract to this sweet mango coulis recipe for an even nicer flavor.

 Frequently Asked Questions

-To cut a mango, start by slicing off the two “cheeks” of the fruit, as close to the pit as possible.
+To cut a mango, start by slicing off the two “cheeks” of the fruit as close to the pit as possible.
 Score the flesh of the mango slices in a crosshatch pattern and then scoop it out with a spoon.
 Alternatively, you can peel off the skin of the mango slices and then cut them into cubes.
-If desired, you can also remove the pit from the mango before cutting it.
+If desired, remove the pit from the mango before cutting it.

-If you don’t have a blender, you can use a food processor or an immersion blender.
+You can use a food processor or an immersion blender if you don’t have a blender.
 Alternatively, you can mash the mangoes with a fork or potato masher.

-If it is too thick, you can add water or pineapple juice to thin it out.
+You can add water or pineapple juice to thin it out if it is too thick.

-If the coulis is too sweet, you can add some more lime juice to balance the taste.
+Add more lime juice to balance the taste if the coulis is too sweet.
 You can also use less sugar when making the sauce.

 Storage Suggestions